rusoto/rusoto/CONTRIBUTING.md

 `git submodule update`

+Now run `cargo build` to perform the initial build.

-Initial setup complete, the above shouldn't be needed again unless you need to update the botocore definitions from that upstream project.
+Initial setup is now complete, the above shouldn't be needed again unless you need to update the botocore definitions from that upstream project.

 ### Building after initial setup